wangxiaoyuwf/MyNeuralStyleTransfer/README.md

 Technique : NodeJs

 ### WEEK 14(4.27-5.3)
-IOS development : Payment Function
+IOS development : Purchase Function

-Fake now(I may do the real function in the future)
+Fake now, I may do the real function in the future(next semester)

 ### WEEK 15(5.4-5.10)
 Debug

 ### WEEK 16(5.11-5.17)
-Debug
+Try to publish my app to appstore